Brandon L. Bang, Ph.D

 Teaching and Related Service

-Dr. Bang’s areas of focus within Criminal Justice are law/courts, policing, criminology, and ethics.
-Specifically, Dr. Bang teaches Criminal Law, Criminal Procedure, Criminal Courts, Juvenile Delinquency, Criminology, Capital Punishment, Policing, and Ethical Issues in Criminal Justice.
-He also teaches several graduate courses in Criminal Justice and the MPA Program.
-Dr. Bang has won six teaching awards throughout his academic career.
+Dr. Bang’s teaching spans a wide range of areas within criminal justice, with particular emphasis on law and the courts, policing, criminology, and ethics.
+At the undergraduate level, he teaches courses including Criminal Law, Criminal Procedure, Criminal Courts, Juvenile Delinquency, Criminology, Capital Punishment, Policing, Research Methods, and Ethical Issues in Criminal Justice.
+He also teaches several graduate courses for both the Criminal Justice program and the Master of Public Administration program.
+Dr. Bang has received six teaching awards in recognition of his commitment to excellence in the classroom.

 Research and Creative Activity